Curatorial Residency

 The Wave Pool Curatorial Residency Program is decided by an open call and juried process in the Fall for the following year.

-The 2024 Curatorial Residency Program is funded by supporters of our annual Pool Party.
+The 2025 Curatorial Residency Program is funded by supporters of our annual fundraiser.

 Past Curatorial Resident Exhibitions: